fedormlevin/sentiment-amazon-markers-reviews/README.md

 Output: [1 1] - both strings were predicted as Positive

 ## Adding n-grams and Tfidf:
 Adding n-grams to feature to compare word pairs (e.g. "good" and "not good").
-Also, getting rid of most frequent words that do not add into quality of prediction (e.g. "you")
+Also, getting rid of most frequent words that do not add to the quality of prediction (e.g. "you")
 ```python
 # Fit the CountVectorizer to the training data specifiying a minimum
 # document frequency of 5 and extracting 1-grams and 2-grams